GennaroCalandriello/HPC/README.md

 The simulation uses a **grid-based finite difference method** to discretize the equations:

 1. **Advection**: Solved using a semi-Lagrangian method with bilinear interpolation, transporting the fluid quantities along the velocity field.
+HEART OF SIM ---> It solves the nonlinearity in the NS equations.
+Two steps:
+     1. Backtrace the particle (RK4) to its original position
+     2. Interpolate the field at the backtraced position The backtracing is computed using a fourth-order Runge-Kutta integration scheme.
 2. **Diffusion**: Approximated with a **Jacobi iteration**, applying diffusion to the velocity field using iterative relaxation.
 3. **Pressure Projection**: A Poisson equation is solved iteratively to ensure the velocity field remains divergence-free, maintaining incompressibility.
 4. **Force Application**: External forces, like a central force, are applied to simulate interactions with the fluid.
 The forces are introduced as a source term in the momentum equation.